 Garnishment: A way of collecting money or property to pay back a debt.
 Often wages are garnished in child support and spousal support cases, meaning money is taken directly from a paycheck.

-Guardian ad Litem: An individual appointed by the court to represent an infant or an adult who is mentally or physically unable to speak for themselves.
-The Guardian ad Litem can also stand in place of a parent who is unable to appear in court.
+Guardian ad Litem (GAL): An individual appointed by the court to represent an infant or an adult who is mentally or physically unable to speak for themselves.
+The GAL can also stand in place of a parent who is unable to appear in court.

 Guardian: A person who is legally responsible for the care and management of a person or a person’s property.
 Usually the person is a minor or an adult who cannot take care of him or herself.

-Habeas Corpus: The name given to a variety of court orders (called writs) whose primary purpose is to bring a person before a court or judge to determine if that person is being deprived of his or her liberty against the law.
-Writs of Habeas Corpus are sometimes used to order a parent or guardian to bring a child to court, when that parent may be violating a court order of custody or visitation.
+Habeas Corpus: The name given to a variety of court orders (called writs) whose primary purpose is to bring a person before a court or judge to determine if that person is being deprived of their liberty against the law.
+Writs of habeas corpus are sometimes used to order a parent or guardian to bring a child to court, when that person may be violating a court order of custody or visitation.

 Hearsay: Evidence not based on the personal knowledge of the witness.

 Income Execution: A way to satisfy a court order for an amount of money by taking a portion of the person’s wages directly from their paycheck.
 This is used in child support and spousal support cases.
-This is often referred to as garnishing wages.
+Also referred to as garnishing wages.